Skip to main content

 • High-sensitivity cardiac troponin (hs-cTn): This is a more sensitive version of the troponin test, allowing for the detection of smaller amounts of troponin in the blood.
 It is used to diagnose heart attacks and assess the severity of heart muscle damage.

-Each biomarker provides different information about heart health and can be used in combination to achieve a more comprehensive assessment.
 For example, troponin is highly specific to heart muscle damage, while BNP is more indicative of heart failure.
 By measuring multiple biomarkers, healthcare providers can gather a more complete picture of a patient’s cardiovascular health and make more informed treatment decisions.

 The Connection Between Cardiac Biomarkers and Heart Health